InCoder: A Generative Model for Code Infilling and Synthesis: Qualitative Examples

 \section{Qualitative Examples}

-We show a variety of qualitative examples from our model in \autoref{sec:examples} in both the infilling and left-to-right generation modes: docstring generation, metadata conditioning, class attribute inference from class usage, comment-conditioned code editing, interactive code editing via nautral language descriptions, StackOverflow title and tag generation, and zero-shot bidirectional translation of technical jargon between Chinese and English.
+We show a variety of qualitative examples from our model in \autoref{sec:examples} in both the infilling and left-to-right generation modes: docstring generation, metadata conditioning, class attribute inference from class usage, comment-conditioned code editing, StackOverflow title and tag generation, and zero-shot bidirectional translation of technical jargon between Chinese and English.